 As required by law.
 We may use and share your PHI when required to do so by any other law not already referred to above.

 For any purpose other than the ones described above, we may only use or share your PHI when you grant us your written permission (authorization).
-For example, you will need to give us your permission before we send your PHI to your life insurance company.
+Our use or disclosure will be consistent with such written permission (authorization).
+You may revoke any written permission (authorization).

 Marketing.
-We must also obtain your written permission (authorization) prior to using your PHI to send you any marketing materials.
-However, we may communicate with you about products or services related to your Treatment, case management, or care coordination, or alternative treatments, therapies, health care providers, or care settings without your permission.
-For example, we may not sell your PHI without your written authorization.
+We must also obtain your written permission (authorization) prior to using your PHI for marketing materials, except if the communication is in the form of a face-to-face communication made by us to an individual, or a promotional gift of nominal value provided by us.
+If the marketing involves financial payment to us from a third party, the authorization will state that such payment is involved.
+However we may communicate with you about products or services related to your treatment, case management or care coordination, or alternative treatments, therapies, health care providers, or care settings without your permission.

 Uses and Disclosures of Your Highly Confidential Information.
-Federal and state law requires special privacy protections for certain highly confidential information about you (“Highly Confidential Information”), including any portion of your PHI that is: (1) kept in psychotherapy notes; (2) about mental health and developmental disabilities services; (3) about alcohol and drug abuse prevention, Treatment and referral; (4) about HIV/AIDS testing, diagnosis or Treatment; (5) about sexually transmitted disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about sexual assault; or (9) Invitro Fertilization (IVF).
+Federal and state law requires special privacy protections for certain highly confidential information about you ("Highly Confidential Information"), including any portion of your PHI that is: (1) kept in psychotherapy notes; (2) about mental health and developmental disabilities services; (3) about alcohol and drug abuse prevention, Treatment and referral; (4) about HIV/AIDS testing, diagnosis or Treatment; (5) about sexually transmitted disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about sexual assault; or (9) Invitro Fertilization (IVF).
+For any of the foregoing, we must obtain your written permission (authorization) for any use or disclosure, except to carry out certain treatment, payment, or health care operations.
 Before we share your Highly Confidential Information for a purpose other than those permitted by law, we must obtain your written permission.

 You have the right to be informed of our privacy practices.